 IT WILL STAIN YOUR HAIR PURPLE IF YOU OVERUSE THE SHAMPOO.

 I myself know this first hand from using Fanola as my main shampoo for two weeks in a row.
-Overuse of Fanola left my hair looking purple/grey vs the pure white tone.
+Unfortunately, overuse of Fanola left my hair looking purple/grey vs. the pure white tone.

 Below are my final result pictures.

-I achieved this by using the Fanola once a week and combined my shower routine with a conditioning treatment.
+Using the Fanola once a week, I achieved this and combined my shower routine with a conditioning treatment.
 Additionally, I used the Joico Purple shampoo/conditioner and a leave-in conditioner after my shower!